 8. How will we measure progress?

-Metrics can be powerful tools to gain insight into how the Agile transformation is going, but, if constructed poorly, can create confusion.
+Metrics can be powerful tools to gain insight into how the transformation is going and answer questions about Agile progress, but, if constructed poorly, can create confusion.
 When deciding what metrics to gather, be sure to measure what matters, and leave space to evolve over time as the organization advances.
 Here are a few questions to consider:

 - What are we looking to accomplish and how will we measure progress?
 Based on the benefits we’re looking to achieve and the challenges we’re looking to address, what metrics will help us determine whether we’re meeting our goals?
 Are they different at different levels (programs, teams, etc.)?